nwb-extensions/nwb-extensions.github.io/_pages/sharing_strategies.md

 This can be separated into CI for three main repositories:

-1. the staged-extensions repository as part of the nwb-extensions catalog,
+1. the staged-extensions repository as part of the NDX Catalog,
-1. the ndx-custom-record repo as part of the nwb-extensions catalog, and
+1. the ndx-custom-record repo as part of the NDX Catalog, and
 1. the user's ndx-custom repository.

-Parts 1 and 2 are part of the nwb-extensions catalog and are maintained by the NWB development team.
+Parts 1 and 2 are part of the NDX Catalog and are maintained by the NWB development team.
 Part 3 will need to be setup and maintained by the extension developers.
 The ndx-template can provide templates for defining CI for ndx-custom repositories, but ultimately this will be up to the extension developers to do.

 #### 3.1.1 staged-extensions CI